BobWritesCode/ci-Project2/README.md

 - a way for the user to input their own potential results.
 - a way for the user to customise how many results they get from the generator.
 - a way for the user to customise the generator to fit their own brand.
-- a way for the user to easily modify thier choices.
+- a way for the user to easily modify their choices.

 ***
 ## User Experience Design